Acrome-Smart-Motion-Devices/SMD-Arduino-Library/README.md

   - Torque Control Integral Gain (I-Gain)
   - Torque Control Derivative Gain (D-Gain)

-    The EEPROMWrite() method essentially saves these parameter values to the EEPROM, allows the device to retain its configuration even after power cycles or resets.
+    The EEPROMWrite() method essentially saves these parameter values to the EEPROM, allowing the device to retain its configuration even after power cycles or resets.
       ### Syntax
       #### `myRed.EEPROMWrite()`
       - `myRed`: a variable of type `Red`